How to Pay Off Medical Bills

 What is the No Surprises Act?

-The No Surprises Act protects you from surprise bills in certain cases of emergency services provided by out-of-network facilities or providers.
-Your bills should end up close to what they would be if you used an in-network health care provider.
+The No Surprises Act protects you from unexpected bills when receiving emergency services from out-of-network facilities or providers.
+In these cases, your bills should be similar to what you would pay for in-network care.

-You can contact the Centers for Medicare and Medicaid Services No Surprises Help Desk at 1-800-985-3059 or submit a complaint online if you think the provider hasn’t followed the law in your billing situation.
+If you believe a provider has violated this law, you can contact the Centers for Medicare and Medicaid Services No Surprises Help Desk at 1-800-985-3059 or submit a complaint online.

 » COMPARE: The best debt settlement companies